Isocoma acradenia, Alkali Goldenbush

 Perennial Size: Up to 4 feet (1.3 m) 40 inches (1 m)

 Growth Form: or Shrub ; rounded, bushy, plants upright or subshrub , multiple upright shiny stems; minute short hairs; plants sticky from erect ; older stems becoming yellowish-tan or yellowish-gray.

-resin Leaves: Green to light gray-green; older leaves becoming light gray or tan; leaves arranged along stem; leaves simple, mostly narrowly alternately ; leaves with small linear .
+resin Leaves: Green to light greenish-gray; older leaves becoming light gray or tan; leaves arranged along stem; leaves simple, mostly narrowly alternately ; leaves with small linear .

 glands Flower Color: Yellow; clusters of 4 or 5 flower heads; floral heads with disk only; florets is a fruit with coarse permanent cypsela

 pappus Flowering Season: June through October or much of the year with good summer and winter rainfall.

 Habitat Preferences: Various habitats, lower and upper deserts, Creosote Bush communities, saline or and gypsum soils, sandy, gravelly areas.